 General information about Ho Chi Minh City

-Ho Chi Minh City, also known as Saigon, is the largest city in Vietnam in terms of population and is the economic, entertainment center, one of the two important cultural and educational centers in Vietnam.
+Ho Chi Minh City, also known as Saigon, is Vietnam’s largest city by population and the economic and entertainment hub, one of the two important cultural and educational centers in Vietnam.
 After merging the two provinces of Vung Tau and Binh Duong into Ho Chi Minh City in 2025, the total area of the city is 6,773 km² with a population of more than 14 million people, the most populous in Vietnam.

 The city currently possesses all forms of tourism, such as: urban and industrial tourism (of the old Ho Chi Minh City and Binh Duong); sea and island tourism – resort (old Ba Ria – Vung Tau), tourism combined with conferences, seminars (MICE), cultural, historical, ecological, spiritual, health tourism (such as Independence Palace, museums in Ho Chi Minh City, Con Dao prison, Truc Lam Zen Monastery, ceramic villages, fruit gardens) …